Oil & gas emissions 3 times higher than figures being reported, shows data released at COP27 | Headlines

 - India

+Seventy-nine per cent of the emissions are from countries that have set a net zero target.

+Net zero means achieving a balance between the greenhouse gases put into the atmosphere and those taken out.

-Al Gore, former vice-president of the US and a founding member of the Climate Trace coalition, said, ''We cannot manage and reduce emissions if we cannot measure them.'' ''Last year, we found that emissions from oil and gas production were about double what countries reported to the United Nations.
-With new data on flaring and methane leaks, we estimate actual emissions are likely triple current reports,'' he said. ''Oil and gas producers are underreporting emissions.
+''These countries have not been able to identify exactly where they can reduce emissions most effectively,'' Al Gore, former vice-president of the US and a founding member of the Climate Trace coalition, said, adding that ''we cannot manage and reduce emissions if we cannot measure them.'' ''Last year, we found that emissions from oil and gas production were about double what countries reported to the United Nations.
+With new data on flaring and methane leaks, we estimate actual emissions are likely triple the current reports,'' he said. ''Oil and gas producers are underreporting emissions.
 The actual measurements are shocking (3 times).
 It's important because methane has been increasing,'' he said.

 Methane has more than 80 times the warming power of carbon dioxide over the first 20 years after it reaches the atmosphere.
 Over 100 countries have signed the Global Methane Pledge (launched in 2021), committing to reducing global methane emissions by at least 30 per cent by 2030 from 2020 levels to keep alive the 1.5 degrees Celsius goal.
 India, which is not a part of the Global Methane Pledge, is among the top five methane emitters globally, according to the International Energy Agency.